willasm/obsidian-open-weather/README.md

 - `%weather4%` - Inserts weather string format Four

 ## DIV support
-You can insert the following DIV inside your documents to provide dynamic weather which is updated at the frequency set in the [settings _Update Frequency_](#update-frequency) setting
+You can insert the following DIV inside your documents to provide dynamic weather which is updated at the frequency set in the [settings _Update Frequency_](#update-frequency) setting.
+See [EXAMPLE.md](EXAMPLE.md) for a demonstration of how I use these in my Daily Template.

 ```html
 <div class="weather_current_1"></div>